-The child learns emotion regulation and stress tolerance, and develops healthy boundaries.
+The child learns emotion regulation and stress tolerance and develops healthy boundaries.

 The insecure ambivalent child was raised by an inconsistent primary caregiver who is at times highly responsive but at other times is intrusive and invasive.

-Because the child cannot depend upon the caregiver for predictable connection, he consequently feels overly dependent and suffers from abandonment anxiety.
+Because the child cannot depend upon the caregiver for a predictable connection, he consequently feels overly dependent and suffers from abandonment anxiety.

-The insecure avoidant child was raised by a distant or disengaged caregiver who is emotionally unavailable and/or rejecting.
+The insecure-avoidant child was raised by a distant or disengaged caregiver who is emotionally unavailable and/or rejecting.

-This child adapts by disconnecting emotionally, avoiding closeness and becoming overly self-reliant.
+This child adapts by disconnecting emotionally, avoiding closeness, and becoming overly self-reliant.

 This child was raised by a caregiver whose behavior is chaotic, and/or abusive.